Bryan Adams: 1990s

-He returned to London and joined Eric Carmen in the studio to record the backing vocals for "Feels Like Forever", a song written by Adams for Eric's then-upcoming LP.
-Production of the Adams project continued with Mutt Lange in England for the next two months.
-In 1990, he received the prestigious Order Of British Columbia.
-He starred in two European festivals in Midfyns and Rosskilde, Denmark, on 28 June.
+He returned to London and recorded the backing vocals for "Feels Like Forever", a song written by Adams for Eric Carmen.
+In 1990, he received the Order Of British Columbia.
 Adams added vocal tracks on the melody of David Foster's "River Of Love" in his home studio in Vancouver.
-On 21 July 1990, Adams took part in Roger Waters's concert production of The Wall - Live In Berlin, to commemorate the fall of the Berlin Wall eight months earlier.
-Adams performed the Pink Floyd track "Young Lust."
-A live album and video of the concert was released in August 1990.
+On July 21, 1990, Adams performed the Pink Floyd tracks "Young Lust" and "Empty Spaces" at Roger Waters's concert production of The Wall – Live In Berlin, to commemorate the fall of the Berlin Wall eight months earlier.